The Salzburger Sportwelt - Intensive

 > Staying in cozy mountain huts

 Are you looking for a challenge and already have experience hiking in the mountains?
 In particular, Stage 18 (day 1) and Stage 21 (day 4) will put your fitness to the test.
 The average days are between 5 and 7 hours of hiking.
 Along the way you will stay in cozy mountain huts along the way.
-Mountain peaks, lakes, waterfalls and well-marked routes make a hike in the Salzburger Sportwelt a guaranteed success!
+Mountain peaks, lakes, waterfalls and well-marked routes make a hike in the Salzburger Sportwelt a memorable adventure!

 Itinerary